CVT Patient Journey

 Arriving at Virginia Hospital Center

-Park in the BLUE parking garage.
-Take garage elevator to the LOBBY, and then the Hospital's elevators to Suite 288 on the 2nd Floor.
+Park in the Parking A. Take garage A elevator to the LOBBY, and then the Hospital's elevators to Suite 288 on the 2nd Floor.
 Remember to bring your photo ID and insurance card with you to your office appointment with Dr. Garrett.

 The day before surgery, patients register for surgery and undergo testing to include chest X-ray, EKG, blood work and urinalysis.
 Patients also meet with a member of the anesthesia department and a Physician Assistant to review pre-op instructions.